 Kung Fu, also known as Wushu or Gongfu, is a series of fighting styles developed in China over a long historical period.
 Martial Art was developed to serve as a defense tactic against attacks from an opponent, especially in military combat.

-Some of us may assume that all Chinese people are masters of Kung Fu, while this is not the case.
+Some of us may assume that all Chinese people are masters of Kung Fu, but this is not the case.
 However, traditional heritage has left a huge influence on the local people’s lifestyle.

 Despite being a fighting style, Kung Fu advocates against violence and aggression and for peace and virtue.
 Martial artists have, from generation to generation, striven to uphold these values.